 - No challenge will be allowed for a course in which a student is enrolled after the first two weeks of the semester.

 - A student who has previously audited a course cannot earn credit by examination.

-- Credit will not be posted to the transcript until all fees, fines, or holds have been resolved.
+- Credit will be posted to the transcript.

 To initiate a petition for Credit by Examination, the student must confer with either an instructor teaching the course or the appropriate Division Dean.

 If it is determined that the student’s prospects for success in the examination are satisfactory, the student will complete the Credit by Examination petition, obtaining the signatures of the instructor and the Division Dean.

 Petitions are available in the division offices.
 The time and place of the examination, its content, and the arrangement for its administration are determined by the division.